What It Will Take For The Synthetic Diamond Industry To Be (Un)Successful

 In my opinion, the pricing of synthetics is not yet attractive enough to convert the indifferent customer, nor is the product accessible enough for the unwilling e-shopper.
 Until there is at least one display case devoted to synthetics in the national jewelry chains and department stores, synthetics' reach may be limited to being just that of a specialty item.

 Even as prices come down and distribution improves, I just don’t see the synthetic diamond market share getting anywhere near that of the other aforementioned synthetic gems.
 The synthetic diamond industry is up against a market that is primarily driven by bridal; and when it comes to bridal in particular, there seems to be a discriminatory desire for natural stones (thanks De Beers).

 In addition, lower priced synthetics may actually have an adverse effect on a diamond’s appeal.
 According to the economic theory of a Veblen good: the demand for an exclusive good increases as the price increases due to the associated exclusive nature and status appeal of the good.
 If the price of a diamond falls from 3-months of salary to two-week's salary, the desire to own one might fall as well.

 That said, I would be willing to bet that over the next decade or so, advances in production technology and improved accessibility could drive synthetic diamond demand to as much as 2-5% of total diamond market share; however, gaining additional share from that point will require some very successfully branding and distribution.

 Lastly, I find it amusing that the synthetic industry carefully refers to their product as “lab-created diamonds,” whereas to the mining industry explicitly refers to them as “synthetics.”
 I guess it’s just a game of semantics.

-This article was published in the London Mining Journal, Mining Markets, and was translated into Russian for Rough & Polished, and into Hebrew for the Israel Diamond Institute.
+This was published in print in the London Mining Journal and was translated into Russian by Rough & Polished.